jannfis/ansible-kubernetes-centos7/README.md

 Each feature must then be configured individually in the ```kubernetes.features``` section.

 ### Kubernetes user
 The plays require a non-privileged user for performing the Kubernetes cluster tasks.
 This user is configured in the ```kubernetes.cluster.k8s_user``` variable.
+This user can either be managed or unmanaged by this plays.
+In managed mode, the user and group will be created along with any supplemental configuration (like required SSH keys).
+Also, in *managed* mode this user will be deleted (along with its home directory!) from all nodes when running cleanup tasks.
+Likewise, in *unmanaged* mode, this plays will assume an already existing user on the nodes and will not touch it during cleanup.

 ## Thinks to keep in mind / Caveats
 As mentioned above, the Kubernetes cluster set up by this play should not be used as-is for production purposes.